facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 @end
 ```

-These changes are doing ta few things:
+These changes are doing a few things:

 1. Importing the `RCTAppDelegate+Protected` header to make visible to the AppDelegate that it is conforming to the `RCTTurboModuleManagerDelegate` protocol.
 2. Importing the Pure C++ Native Turbo Module interface `NativeSampleModule.h`